 Typically, courts only award punitive damages when the court wants to punish the defendant for their egregious actions and deter others from committing this act.
 But, before you can obtain these damages, your lawyer needs to show through clear and convincing evidence that the defendant’s actions were intentional or grossly negligent.

 Prioritize the Legal Help You Need After a Car Accident

 If a car accident harmed you, you need to see your doctor.
 These medical professionals can properly examine you, figure out what is wrong, and determine what type of treatment is best under the circumstances.
 If you continue to experience pain and other medical issues following the treatments, you will need to head back to your doctor or consider getting a second opinion so that you can figure out what to do for you to start feeling better.

 After your accident, you have a lot of things to deal with, including managing your healing.
-An experienced car accident attorney can help you navigate a car accident claim, whether you noticed symptoms of serious injury immediately after the accident or discovered your injuries days or weeks after the initial accident.
+An experienced Tampa car accident lawyer can help you navigate a car accident claim, whether you noticed symptoms of serious injury immediately after the accident or discovered your injuries days or weeks after the initial accident.